 With their drought-tolerance, it's no surprise that basket flowers do well in Mediterranean-style climates.
 They can also handle temperate and subtropic weather.

 To see the most impressive blooms and prolific growth, the addition of compost or organic fertilizer during the spring is recommended.

 Basket Flower Varieties

-- 'Aloha Rosa' - Features blooms with a smoky pink shade.
+- 'Aloha Rosa' - Features blooms with a smoky pink or deeper lavender shade.
 The inner petals sometimes have eye-catching black tips.

 If you want to see the most impressive growth in terms of branches and blooms, it's worth pinching off developing tips, and deadheading spent flowers.